Calebh101/force-semicolon/README.md

 - Complete overhaul of verification system.
     - We switched over from line-based and text-based scanning to AST-based scanning.
 This not only improves accuracy, it allows the extension to scan single-line files and accurately find incorrect/missing semicolons.
-- New feature: Unnecessary Semicolon: detects if you put a semicolon after an if statement, function declaration, etc (like a psychopath)
+- New feature: Unnecessary Semicolon: detects and warns you if you put a semicolon after an if statement, function declaration, etc (like a psychopath)
+- New feature: Extra Semicolon: detects and warns you if you put an extra semicolon at the end of a statement
-- You can also now turn off Missing Semicolon and Unnecessasy Semicolon in settings
+- You can also now turn off Missing Semicolon, Unnecessasy Semicolon, and Extra Semicolon in VS Code settings

 # Is this perfect?